 - Applicants must pass Level 2 PE PRIOR to being considered for ranking

 Preference will also be given to those without prior failures on any Step/Level exam.

 Applicants must be eligible to obtain a Georgia medical training license.

-The Internal Medicine Residency Program will not discriminate with regard to gender, age, race, sexual orientation, religion, ethnicity, national origin, disability, or veteran status.
+The Internal Medicine Residency Program will not discriminate with regard to gender, age, race, sexual orientation, gender affiliation, religion, ethnicity, national origin, disability, or veteran status.

 The Internal Medicine Residency Program participates in the Electronic Residency Application Service (ERAS®).
 ALL applications are processed through ERAS®.
 Applications by e-mail, mail, or fax will not be accepted.

-The Program will participate in the National Resident Matching Program (NRMP) for US Allopathic, and Osteopathic candidates as well as international medical graduates.
+The Program participates in the National Resident Matching Program (NRMP) for US Allopathic, and Osteopathic candidates as well as international medical graduates.